jonathanbcsouza/battleships/README.md

    - `vlucas/phpdotenv` for loading environment variables from a `.env` file.
    - `phpunit/phpunit` for running tests.
+   - `aws/aws-sdk-php` for integrating with AWS services.

    It will also set up autoloading for the `App` namespace.

 4. Run `npm install` to install the javascript dependencies.
 5. Start a local PHP server using `php -S localhost:8000`.
 6. Open your browser and navigate to `http://localhost:8000` to play the game.

+#### Alternative Setup: AWS Parameter Store

+It is an alternative to using a `.env` file for managing database credentials.
+Some of the benefits:

+- **Security**: Allows encrypted storage of sensitive data.

+- **Centralized Management**: Enable centralized secret management, simplifying application development.

+- **Auditability**: Integration with AWS CloudTrail and supports audit, improving compliance.

+To use this option, you need to create the parameters at AWS, then replace the content of `db_connection.php` with the content from `aws_connection.php`.
+This will allow the app to retrieve credentials from AWS SSM / Parameter Store instead of from the `.env` file.

 #### Verifying Installed Libraries